Harryyadav/slate/source/includes/api_tokens.md

 ```

 This endpoint returns a newly generated API Token.
-Note: if the user already has a token, it will be regenerated.
+If the user already has a token, it will be regenerated.

-This endpoint also only uses either basic or session authentication.
+Note: This endpoint only uses either basic or session authentication.

 **`POST /api/v2/users/{user_id}/api-token/`**